SylvanLiu/Exchange-Rate-Prediction-based-on-Brexit-Modelling/README.md

 Firstly, it makes a rough prediction only according to the historical data of the exchange rate of GBP to EUR, by reproducing/using a specific Clockwork RNN(Jan Koutník, 2014).

-Secondly, we have three features so far for every Brexit events(BEs), the first feature of every BE is its inherent type, finished by Womble Bond Dickinson (UK) LLP, as
+Secondly, we have three features so far for every Brexit events(BEs), the first feature of every BE is its inherent type, finished by Womble Bond Dickinson (UK) LLP, as:
 0.Case
 1.Consultation
 2.Event
 3.General
 4.Legislation
 5.Negotiation
 6.Mixed(additionally added);
 the second feature is its strength/ability, defined as in what extent can it suddenly change the previous tendency, times how long can the later tendency last; and the third feature is imported from another dataset -- the public opinion of UK citizens about Brexit, it shows who many people want to leave while other people not.

 Finally, it is going to optimise/refine the rough tendency by learning the features of BEs through a multilayer perceptron, with the n input(n is the number of BE features), and m output(m is the number of how many days after that BE).